calvinmetcalf/copyfiles/readme.md

 copyfiles -e "**/*.test.js" -f ./foo/**/*.js out
 ```

-You can use the -s option to soft copy (existing files at destination will not be overwritten)
+Other options include

+- `-a` or `--all` which includes files that start with a dot.
+- `-s` or `--soft` to soft copy, which will not overwrite existing files.

 ## copyup